Caret notation: Description

 Only the use of characters in the range of 63–95 ("?@ABC...XYZ[\]^_") is specifically allowed in the notation, but use of lower-case alphabetic characters entered at the keyboard is nearly always allowed – they are treated as equivalent to upper-case letters.

-The conversion is a bit-wise exclusive or with 0x40 (64).
-This is identical to adding 64 modulus 128, or adding 64 and masking with 0x7F.
-This same operation is done both to convert from a control code to the character to print after the caret, and the reverse to convert a character to a control code.
 When converting to a control character, except for '?', masking with 0x1F will produce the same result and also turn lower-case into the same control character as upper-case.

 There is no corresponding version of the caret notation for control-codes with more than 7 bits such as the C1 control characters from 128–159 (0x80–0x9F).
 Some programs that produce caret notation show these as backslash and octal ("\200" through "\237").
 Also see the bar notation used by Acorn Computers, below.